griffithlab/rnabio.org/_posts/0001-06-01-Pre-alignment_QC.md

 ***

+## Fastp

 `Fastp` is a similar alternative tool.
-Results for this tool can be produced as follows
+QC results for this tool can be produced as follows

 ```bash
 cd $RNA_HOME/data